-Where an ongoing employee is the successful applicant for a school based parental absence vacancy and that replacement continues beyond twelve months the employee will be permanently transferred to that school.
+Where an ongoing employee is the successful applicant for a school based parental absence vacancy and that replacement continues beyond 12 months the employee will be permanently transferred to that school.
 If the school based fixed term vacancy is at a higher classification or salary range the employee will be permanently transferred at their substantive classification and salary range and paid higher duties for the duration of the fixed term position.

-The arrangements for an ongoing employee who is the successful applicant for a non-school based fixed term vacancy greater than twelve months are set out in the Release to non-school locations policy.
+The arrangements for an ongoing employee who is the successful applicant for a non-school based fixed term vacancy greater than 12 months are set out in the Release of Staff to Non-school Locations Policy.